-Formative education engages the whole person, guiding young people toward purposeful lives and challenging them to work toward fulfillment and more ideal selves and societies.
+Formative education engages the whole person, guiding young people toward purposeful lives, fulfillment, and more ideal selves and societies.
 Formative education helps create communities that encourage exploring the different dimensions of intellectual, emotional, interpersonal, and spiritual development.

-In keeping with the Jesuit tradition, students at the Lynch School of Education and Human Development are encouraged to ask the questions such as: What brings me joy?
+In keeping with the Jesuit tradition, we encourage our students to ask questions such as: What brings me joy?
 What will give my life meaning and purpose?
 What does the world need me to be?

 “Education’s true goal is to prepare young people to adopt ways of living that incorporate values, ideas, and practices that will allow them to become decent, fulfilled human beings.”

 Boston College has established many approaches, courses, and programs to ensure that students, faculty, and staff learn and grow in keeping with nearly 500 years of Jesuit educational tradition.

 Boston College’s Core Curriculum meaningfully connects the living tradition of the Jesuits with the best and most relevant ways of knowing in our time, establishing a foundation for intellectual development and preparing engaged, effective world citizens.

 The Cornerstone program offers first-year students special courses, including the Freshman Topic Seminar and The Courage to Know, in which they are encouraged to reflect on their lives as students and to get to know their academic adviser.